Indecomposability of derived categories for arbitrary schemes: Preliminares

 For each closed point $x\in X$, we choose a system of parameters ${\bf f}_x$ of $\OO_{X,x}$.
 Lemma 1.9 in \cite{S09} proves that the set is a spanning class for $\cdbc{X}$ and for $\Perf{(X)}$.
 We shall see in Lemma \ref{l:soporte} that they also detect the support of any object $a\in\cdbc{X}$.
+This is very close to the technique of ``perfect spanning classes'' introduced in Section 2.2 in \cite{Kuz06}.

 \begin{lem} Let $X$ be a scheme and $0\neq \mathcal{F}\in \cdbc{X}$.
 Assume that a connected component of $\supp(\mathcal{F})$ is contained in an affine open subset of $X$.
 Then $\mathbb{R}\Gamma(X,\mathcal{F})\neq 0$. \end{lem}